Developer(s) – Playdead & Double Eleven

-One thing that I’ve noticed there seems to be ongoing dispute about amongst critics concerning this game is its length.
-Some have labelled the game’s lifespan as being ideal, whilst others have said that they believe its far too short; especially to have warranted a six-year development cycle.
+One thing that I’ve noticed there seems to be an ongoing dispute about amongst critics concerning this game is its length.
+Some have labeled the game’s lifespan as being ideal, whilst others have said that they believe it’s far too short; especially to have warranted a six-year development cycle.
 Personally, I agree with the arguably latter opinion, no matter how brutal it may seem to others.
-I certainly found it far too short and far to lacking in gameplay substance to warrant another playthrough.
-Another playthrough would of course be even shorter, since I spent the majority of the time on the SG88 Plays videos either scratching my head or dying.
+I certainly found it far too short and far too lacking in gameplay substance to warrant another playthrough.
+Another playthrough would, of course, be even shorter, since I spent the majority of the time on the SG88 Plays videos either scratching my head or dying.
 It’s certainly so far the worst and most tedious YouTube series I’ve ever recorded by my own admission.

 Storyline – 8/10

-The story of the game reminds me very much of that of Journey; an abstract tale into an unknown land wrought with wonder, danger and adventure; except of course, this game is much darker and morose than the former.
-There has been a whirlwind of debate about what the many different settings and elements of the game bring to the story, and how it all interconnects with the idea of either personal torture or the seven circles of Hell that possible await the character after traversing through Limbo; and even parallels have been drawn with Dante Alighieri’s take on the Inferno.
+The story of the game reminds me very much of that of Journey; an abstract tale into an unknown land wrought with wonder, danger, and adventure; except, of course, this game is much darker and morose than the former.
+There has been a whirlwind of debate about what the many different settings and elements of the game bring to the story, and how it all interconnects with the idea of either personal torture of the seven circles of Hell that possibly await the character after traversing through Limbo, and even parallels have been drawn with Dante Alighieri’s take on the Inferno.

 Originality – 7/10